Attack Runner¶

 The attack runner configuration file is an YAML file that specifies everything that is needed to run an attack.
 There are two required main keys for every attack:

-Attack Parameters (attack_pars
+Attack Parameters (attack_pars)¶

 Attack Independent Keys¶

-is a list of attack parameters for every attack to run.
+attack_pars is a list of attack parameters for every attack to run.
 Every list

 entry must have the following not attack dependent keys:

-defines a unique name for the attack configuration.
+attack_alias defines a unique name for the attack configuration.
 It is saved in the

 attack object and is the heading of the subsection in the report.

-each defining a path to a
+path_to_dataset_data and path_to_dataset_labels each defining a path to a

-defines an array of paths where the serialized
+serialized numpy array. target_models defines an array of paths where the serialized

 target models are saved.